 Certain executive management entered into employment agreements with the Company.
-The contracts are for a period of three years, and the contracts provide that such management may earn discretionary bonuses, computed upon a sliding percentage scale of their base salaries, based on the overall financial performance of the Company and each individual's contributions, subject to approval by the Company's Board of Directors.
+The contracts provide that such management may earn discretionary bonuses, computed upon a sliding percentage scale of their base salaries, based on the overall financial performance of the Company and each individual's contributions, subject to approval by the Company's Board of Directors.
 Additionally, under certain termination conditions, such contracts provide for severance payments under the Company's Severance Plan, including payment of base salary, bonus, and fringe benefits.
 The contracts include certain noncompete clauses commencing upon the employee's separation from the Company.